Fake Michael Jackson Songs | Sony and the estate settle out of court

 The Press

 The out-of-court settlement comes as the parties await a decision from the California Supreme Court in the years-long case.
-“Regardless of the decision that the Supreme Court may render, the two parties have jointly decided to end the litigation which could have given rise to several appeals and a lengthy legal procedure,” wrote the Sonys and the estate of Michael Jackson in a statement. magazine statement Billboard.
+“Regardless of the decision that the Supreme Court may render, the two parties have jointly decided to end the litigation which might have given rise to several appeals and a lengthy legal procedure,” wrote the Sonys and the estate of Michael Jackson in a statement. magazine statement Billboard.

 The document adds that deleting the songs was “the easiest and best way to move beyond the conversation associated with these tracks once and for all.”
 It is unclear whether or not the songs were recorded by Michael Jackson before his death, nor have details of the deal been revealed.